 STATEMENT OF FINANCIAL POSITION

-The Working Capital Ratio, representing Current Assets/Current Liabilities, increased from .53 as at March 31, 2020 to .93 on March 31, 2022.
+The Working Capital Ratio, representing Current Assets/Current Liabilities, decreased from .93 as at March 31, 2021 to .74 on March 31, 2022.
 AGH is focused on improving future cash flows.
-Ongoing efforts to increase hospital surplus operations and limiting capital investment, Ministry of Health Funding are key to achieving this.
+Ongoing efforts to increase hospital surplus operations and Ministry of Health Funding are key to achieving this.

 We are pleased to report that we continue to invest in ongoing capital projects.
-Working together with the Ontario Ministry of Health and its Health Infrastructure Renewal Fund allowed AGH to invest approximately $872,000 in infrastructure projects.
+Working together with the Ontario Ministry of Health and its Health Infrastructure Renewal Fund allowed AGH to invest approximately $498,000 in infrastructure projects.
 In addition, Ransomware Defense Funding of $95,000 was invested to improve information technology infrastructure.
 Finally, the Ministry of Health invested $65,000 in new surgical equipment under the Surgical Innovation Fund.

-Also, we wish to thank the Foundation for its very generous support of the equipment purchases of $224,00 last year including: tornado flusher, cardiac monitor, smart pumps and to help support COVID 19, a portable ventilator, lobby furniture and shields were purchased.
-In addition, The Foundation also contributed $85,000 to warranty expenses related to the Ultrasound and X-ray Department.
+Also, we wish to thank the Foundation for its very generous support of the equipment purchases of $157,000 last year including stretchers, beds, mattresses, fiberscope, shower chairs, Doppler monitors, physio bike and wireless analyzer blood gas machine.
+In addition, The Foundation also contributed $95,000 to warranty expenses related to the Ultrasound and X-ray Department.
 Of course the AGH- FVM Foundation is there for us every year; with the unwavering support of the Community behind them.

 STATEMENT OF OPERATIONS